GeorgeDoit/PtixiakiLatest/README.md

 This is my thesis project.
 An IONIC hybrid boxing app.
+It also contains my thesis paper writen in LaTex.